IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 BagIt is a set of hierarchical file system conventions designed to support disk-based storage and network transfer of arbitrary digital content.
 It offers several benefits such as integration with digital libraries, easy implementation, and transfer validation.
 See `the Wikipedia article <https://en.wikipedia.org/wiki/BagIt>`__ for more information.

-If the Dataverse installation you are using has enabled BagIt file handling, when uploading BagIt files the repository will validate the checksum values listed in each BagIt’s manifest file against the uploaded files and generate errors about any mismatches.
+If the Dataverse installation you are using has enabled BagIt file handling, when uploading BagIt files the repository will validate the checksum values listed in each BagIt's manifest file against the uploaded files and generate errors about any mismatches.
 The repository will identify a certain number of errors, such as the first five errors in each BagIt file, before reporting the errors.

 |bagit-image1|